 Pulau Tiga Park is located at the southwest coast of Sabah and north of Kuala Penyu.
-This park consists of three islands and was gazetted as a marine park in 1978.
+This park consists of three islands and was gazetted as a marine park in 1978 and covers an area of 158sq km.
 Pulau Tiga is the biggest with an area of 607 hectares followed by Pulau Kalampunian Besar and Pulau Kalampunian Damit.
 A study showed that it was formed by the eruption of mud volcanoes.

 Volcanic activities can still be seen today in the form of bubbling mud.
 The last volcanic eruption occurred in 1941 and since then have remained passive.
 Playing on the mud volcano is one of the attractions on this island that visitors go to.